 What are androgen and estrogen?

-Estrogen is a group of hormones produced by the ovary, placenta, and testes that also stimulate secondary sexual characteristics in males and females.
+Estrogen is the name for a group of female sex hormones produced by the ovary, placenta, and testes that also stimulate secondary sexual characteristics in males and females.
 Estrogen plays an important role in a woman's menstrual cycle.

 What are the symptoms of gonadotropin-independent precocious puberty?

 The following are the most common symptoms of gonadotropin-independent precocious puberty.
 However, each child may experience symptoms differently.
 Although the sexual glands themselves remain immature, hypersecretion of androgen and estrogen cause the development of most other secondary sexual characteristics.
 Symptoms may include:

 - Development of breasts.

 - Appearance becomes more masculine.